BeastMode901/Movie-Data-Analysis/README.md

 # Movie Data Analysis

 ## Project Overview
-In this project, I explored a movie dataset using SQL to query and analyze key information, and then visualized the results with Tableau.
+In this project, I explored a movie dataset using SQL to query and analyze key information and then visualized the results with Tableau.
 Using SQL, I calculated profits, averaged revenues by genre, identified top-rated movies, tracked vote counts, and analyzed runtimes and production trends.
 The goal was to understand how movies perform, how audiences respond, and what patterns emerge across the industry, giving a clear picture of what makes a movie successful.

 ## Database
 - **Table Name:** `Movie_Data`